davidzosterman/Bodybuilding_Judge/README.md

 - Each pair of competitors added *two* datapoints for each competitor pair, with the order of the competitors as competitor 0 or 1 reversed.
 This was to prevent the network's two image recognition parts from learning features of different competitors.
 - If two competitors had the same ranking (eg. two competitors with ranking 16 or one competitor paired against himself) then the datapoint was thrown out.

 We divided the data into [training](./data/df_train.pkl), [validation](./data/df_val.pkl), and [test](./data/df_test.pkl) sets, with a split of ???SPLIT OF WHAT???.
+The training set consisted of 11,776 image pairs with one-hot-coded labels.
 To keep the integrity of our validation and test sets, we kept competitions intact and ensured no competitor appeared in more than one of the three sets.

 ### Data processing
 The photos, originally 600x900, were transformed to 128x128 using `torchvision.transforms.Resize()`.

 ## Model
 -----------------------------------------
-Add text
+We employed two different models, an original two-input convolutional neural network and ResNet50.

+### Original two-input convolutional neural network
+We tried a hand-written model called TwoInput Net, which consists of three Conv2d() layers with ReLu() and MaxPool2d() functions between them.
+For every competition in the training set, we gave the model all pairs of pictures that had different rankings and a one-hot-coded variable indicating which picture was the winner.
+We optimized using the BCELoss() function.

-### Name this section
+### ResNet50
-Add text
+Text

 ## Results
 -----------------------------------------------------------------------------------------------------------------------